thoth-station/jupyterlab-requirements/docs/source/horus-cli.md

 Adding `--set-timeout` will set timeout for request to thoth.

-Adding `--force` will force request to thoth if one analysis result already exists.
+Adding `--force` will force the request to thoth if one analysis result already exists.

 Adding `--debug` will enable debug/verbose request to thoth.
 NOTE: It has an impact on the quality of the resolution process.

-Adding `--os-name` will use OS name in request to Thoth.
+Adding `--os-name` will use OS name in the request to Thoth.

-Adding `--os-version` will use OS version in request to Thoth.
+Adding `--os-version` will use OS version in the request to Thoth.

-Adding `--python-version` will use python version in request to Thoth.
+Adding `--python-version` will use python version in the request to Thoth.

+Adding `--labels` will add labels (e.g. KEY1=VALUE1,KEY2=VALUE2) in the request to Thoth.

 Usign Pipenv resolution engine: